We Asked a Guy with Synaesthesia What a Bunch of Songs Taste Like

 So it was quite a sweet song?
 Not unpleasant?

-It wasn’t unpleasant, but I’ll tell you why it wasn’t one of my favorites: it was relatively bland.
+It wasn’t unpleasant, but I’ll tell you why it wasn’t one of my favourites: it was relatively bland.
 I know it had pineapple chunks, but after that, it wasn’t that strong.

 The Lemon Twigs – “These Words”